google/bughunters/domain-tiers/README.md

 The files are redacted copies of the ones used by the Google Security team to categorize the sensitivity of the applications hosted on a given domain.
 The list will be automatically updated.
 Feel free to use the list to prioritize your security research on Alphabet's applications.

 **Domain sensitivity is inherited from the parent domain** by default.
 If you don't see a particular subdomain (e.g. "foo.google.com"), check if its parent (e.g. "google.com") is listed; the implicit sensitivity of the subdomain will be the same as the parent's.
+Acquisition domains, however, do not follow this approach.
+If the domain is not explicitly tiered, TIER4 is assumed.

 Domains that are not included in the list should be considered lower tier, or not tiered at all.